dojyorin/arduino_m0_tweak/README.md

 Change the ADC sampling resolution.
 Configurable value is `8` / `10` / `12` / `16` bits.

-# CAUTION!
-**Overclocking should be performed at your own risk after fully understanding the risk.**
-**If the MCU burns or brick, we are not responsible for any responsibility.**

 # Third Party Licenses
 This library is thanks to them, respectful.